 ‘Reed’ all about it: Part 3 of 3.
-Synthetic Clarinet Reed Options & ‘Best of the Rest’
+Synthetic Clarinet Reed Options & ‘Best of the Rest’5th May 2019

-So, lets get to it…synthetic clarinet reeds; for many that still sounds like an alien concept and I will freely admit that previously I’d never found a satisfactory answer in the synthetic world, but as technology moves on and requirements change I thought it only fair to approach this one with an open mind, after all there are many great pro players now using synthetic reeds, some just in certain scenarios, others more regularly.
+So, lets get to it…synthetic clarinet reeds; for many that still sounds like an alien concept.
+I will freely admit that previously I’d never found a satisfactory answer in the synthetic world.
+However, as technology moves on and requirements change I thought it only fair to approach this one with an open mind.
+After all there are many great pro players now using synthetic reeds, some just in certain scenarios, others more regularly.

 Over the course of the test I tried the reeds with a Vandoren M30 Lyre (long and relatively close), a Vandoren B45 (medium to long and relatively open), a Otto Link 6* (long and med-open) and a Vandoren 5RV (medium-short and pretty close).
 Where relevant I will mention the differences between how they performed on certain mouthpieces although I found that the characteristics were pretty similar on all options.

 Let’s start with the Legere options as I believe many people have heard the name and arguably Legere have spent the most time and money trying to get some market penetration.
 By all reports they are doing well in the US at least and Europe is now starting to increase steadily.
 The packaging and whole story around them is well presented and for many they are the most well know synthetic reed.
 The people at Legere (based in Ontario, Canada) say: